luk-pio/nlterm/README.md

 ## Prerequisites

-Before you start, you'll need to obtain an OpenAI API key 🔐.
-You can get one by visiting this URL: https://platform.openai.com/account/api-keys
+- node >= 14
-See [Setting the API Key](#setting-the-api-key) for more information.
+- An OpenAI API key 🔐.
+You can get one by visiting this URL: https://platform.openai.com/account/api-keys See [Setting the API Key](#setting-the-api-key) for more information.

 ## Installation